work-assist-pc/privacy-policy/erp/index.md

 ## What leaves your PC
 Some features ask you to sign in with your Google account so they can work.
-After that, the extension keeps a note of:
+After that, the extension keeps:
-- your work email address to which your premium subscription is tied;
+- a permanent record of your work email address to which your premium subscription is tied;
-- feature diagnostics data.
+- anonymised feature diagnostics data.

 ## Privacy Concerns
 - Nothing is sold or shared with outside companies.